-Instrument Report Details Submitted / Uploaded Instrument Consent Condition E13 and E14 Report Annual Review Tahmoor Coal submit an Annual Review by the end of March each year.
-The Annual Review: describes the development (including any rehabilitation) that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; includes a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, including a comparison of these results against the relevant statutory requirements, limits or performance measures/criteria; requirements of any plan or program required under this consent; monitoring results of previous years; and relevant predictions in the EIS; identifies any non-compliance or incident which occurred in the previous calendar year, and describe what actions were (or are being) taken to rectify the non-compliance and avoid reoccurrence; evaluates and reports on the effectiveness of air quality management systems; and compliance with the performance measures, criteria and operating conditions of this consent; identifies any trends in the monitoring data over the life of the development and provide any raw monitoring data as requested by the Planning Secretary; identifies any discrepancies between the predicted and actual impacts of the development, and analyse the Copies of the Annual Review are submitted to DPIE, Council and relevant agencies and made available to the CCC and any interested person upon request.
-Copies are also available on the Tahmoor Coal website http://www.simec.com/mining/tahmoor-coal-pty-ltd/publications/ describes what measures will be implemented over the next calendar year to improve the environmental performance of the development.
+Instrument Report Details Submitted / Uploaded Consent Condition E13 and E14 Annual Review Tahmoor Coal submit an Annual Review by the end of March each year.
+The Annual Review: describes the development (including any rehabilitation) that was carried out in the previous calendar year, and the development that is proposed to be carried out over the current calendar year; includes a comprehensive review of the monitoring results and complaints records of the development over the previous calendar year, including a comparison of these results against the relevant statutory requirements, limits or performance measures/criteria; requirements of any plan or program required under this consent; monitoring results of previous years; and relevant predictions in the EIS; identifies any non-compliance or incident which occurred in the previous calendar year, and describe what actions were (or are being) taken to rectify the non-compliance and avoid reoccurrence; evaluates and reports on the effectiveness of air quality management systems; and compliance with the performance measures, criteria and operating conditions of this consent; identifies any trends in the monitoring data over the life of the development and provide any raw monitoring data as requested by the Planning Secretary; identifies any discrepancies between the predicted and actual impacts of the development, and analyse the potential cause of any significant discrepancies; and describes what measures will be implemented over the next calendar year to improve the environmental performance of the development.
+Copies of the Annual Review are submitted to DPHI, Council and relevant agencies and made available to the CCC and any interested person upon request.
+Copies are also available on the Tahmoor Coal website Tahmoor Colliery- Tahmoor Coking (metallurgical) Mine